-As a writer who’s spent 12+ years studying great players, arguing about GOATs, and watching way too many late-night replays, here’s my quick take: football legends are the ones who bend time.
+As a writer who’s spent 12+ years studying great players, arguing about GOATs, and watching way too many late-night replays, here’s my quick take: Football Legends are the ones who bend time.
 They change games, change clubs, and mess up your memory of “normal.”
 In my experience, the GOAT debate, Ballon d’Or drama, World Cup heroes, and club records all orbit the same truth—some players don’t just play; they haunt.
 That’s the whole thing.

 - Iconic moments you can describe in five words.
 “Solo run.
 Whole team vanished.”